Kareadita/Kavita/CONTRIBUTING.md

 - Commit with *nix line endings for consistency (We checkout Windows and commit *nix)
 - One feature/bug fix per pull request to keep things clean and easy to understand
 - Use 4 spaces instead of tabs, this is the default for VS 2019 and WebStorm (to my knowledge)
-    - Use 2 spaces for Kavita-webui files
+    - Use 2 spaces for UI files

 ### Pull Requesting ###
-- Only make pull requests to develop, never master, if you make a PR to master we'll comment on it and close it
+- Only make pull requests to develop, never main, if you make a PR to main we'll comment on it and close it
 - You're probably going to get some comments or questions from us, they will be to ensure consistency and maintainability
 - We'll try to respond to pull requests as soon as possible, if its been a day or two, please reach out to us, we may have missed it
 - Each PR should come from its own [feature branch](http://martinfowler.com/bliki/FeatureBranch.html) not develop in your fork, it should have a meaningful branch name (what is being added/fixed)